EmergeTools/emerge-cli/README.md

 ## API Key

 Follow our guide to obtain an [API key](https://docs.emergetools.com/docs/uploading-basics#obtain-an-api-key) for your organization.
 The API Token is used by the CLI to authenticate with the Emerge API.
-The CLI will automatically pick up the API key if configured as an `EMERGE_API_TOKEN` environment variable, or you can manually pass it into individual commands.
+The CLI will automatically pick up the API key if configured as an `EMERGE_API_TOKEN` environment variable, or you can manually pass it into individual commands with the `--api-token` option.

 ## Snapshots